 We loved our time staying at the Baan Klang Thung Organic Farm Homestay, and highly recommend it when travelling to Kanchanaburi.

-Here’s a decent post with information on how to find and book the homestay.
+Here’s a decent post with information on how to book the homestay.

 Tham Than Lod National Park